YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 The format code is any one of the following:

 1. B[INARY] - Binary format, used for database reorganization or short term backups.
 MUPIP EXTRACT -FORMAT=BINARY works much faster than MUPIP EXTRACT -FORMAT=GO and MUPIP EXTRACT -FORMAT=ZWR.
 Note: There is no defined standard to transport binary data from one YottaDB implementation to another.
-Further, YottaDB reserves the right to modify the binary format in new versions.
+Furthermore, YottaDB reserves the right to modify the binary format in new versions.
 The first record of a BINARY format data file contains the header label.
 The header label is 87 characters long.
 The following table illustrates the components of the header label.

    +----------------------------+-------------------------------------------------------------------------------------------+
    | Characters                 | Explanation                                                                               |